Designing a wine list - not a price list

 Due to the competitive nature of licensed premises the world over and the sheer number of options.
 Owners and wine managers cannot afford to fall into the trap of designing a wine-list primarily focused on price-points.
 And forgetting why they opened their premise, what was the reason they designed the theme of the venue and created the specific, seasonal menu - and why would a customer come to their establishment time and again over the one next door or down the road.
 To have an experience that the other establishment does not offer or provide.

-This does not mean that you choose wines nobody has ever heard of or tasted in your city, town or country.
-But what is does mean, you need to think about the wine-list as much as you did on choosing the name of your business and the cultural influences and ingredients which the chef chose for the menu and daily specials.
+This does not mean that you choose wines nobody has ever heard of or tasted in your town, city or country.
+But what it does mean, is you need to think about the wine-list as much as you did on choosing the name of your business and the cultural influences and ingredients which the chef chose for the menu and daily specials.

 During my 30 years in the industry - I have been to a number of licensed establishments where very little thought was given to the wine-list.
 They simply copy or cut-and-paste bits and pieces from what others in their area are doing.
 They leave it blindly to their main beverage supplier to write and print.
 They only choose wines that they like, or a classic old comment that still exists with those who have not thought about this remark before they make it.
 I don’t want to list wines in my restaurant which are sold in supermarkets.